voidstonism/WoS-OperatorOs/README.md

 # WoS-OperatorOs
-Terminal Based OS for WoS
+Terminal Based OS for WoS With the sole goal of being able to run it on any thing that has a screen, keyboard, and microcontroller